groupdocs-cloud/products.groupdocs.cloud.old/content/english/viewer/curl/_index.md

         # more_feature_loop
       - title: "Security and Authentication"
         content: "The GroupDocs.Viewer Cloud API is secured and requires authentication.
 Users need to register at GroupDocs Cloud and get their app access key ID and app secret access key.
-Authenticated requests require a signature and AppSID query parameters or OAuth 2.0 athrorization header."
+Authenticated requests require a signature and AppSID query parameters or OAuth 2.0 authorization header."

         # more_feature_loop